Gary Chandler Is A Prion Expert

 When the U.S. government enacted the Bioterrorism Preparedness and Response Act of 2002, it included a provision to halt research on prions in all but two laboratories.
 It classified prions as select agents that pose an extreme risk to food, water and more.
 It was a step in the right direction.

-Unfortunately, industry pressure convinced the Center For Disease Control to quietly take prions off the list of special agents two years ago.
+Unfortunately, industry pressure convinced the Center For Disease Control to quietly take prions off the list of special agents.
 Keeping prions listed threatened to outlaw several multi-billion dollar industries.
 This reversal kept the floodgates open to the prion threat.
 Especially regarding sewage, agriculture and water reclamation industries.